 We can use the energy of the sun for different purposes.
 One of them is the production of electrical energy.
 When solar cells are used, the energy of the sun is directly converted into electrical energy, namely “photoelectric effect”.
 The use of solar electricity has many advantages: it is a clean, quiet, and reliable source of energy.
 For the first time, photovoltaic batteries were used in space on satellites.
 Today, solar electricity is widely used in many areas.
 In remote areas where there is no centralized power supply, solar panels are used to supply electricity to individual houses, to raise water, and cool medicines.
 These systems often use batteries to store electricity generated during the day.
 In addition, calculators, telecommunication systems, buoys, etc. operate on solar electricity.

-Another area of application is the power supply for houses, offices and other buildings in places where there is a centralized power supply network.
-For recent years, this kind of application supplies about 90% of the market of solar modules.
-In the overwhelming majority of cases, solar panels work in parallel with the network, and generate clean electricity for the networks of centralized power supply.
-In many countries, there are special mechanisms for supporting solar energy, such as special higher tariffs for the supply of electricity from solar panels to the grid, tax incentives, incentives for obtaining loans for the purchase of equipment, etc. At the stage of the formation of photovoltaics, such mechanisms operated in Europe, USA, Japan, China, India and other countries.
+Another area of application is the power supply for houses, offices, and other buildings in places where there is a centralized power supply network.
+In recent years, this kind of application supplies about 90% of the market of solar modules.
+In the overwhelming majority of cases, solar panels work in parallel with the network and generate clean electricity for the networks of centralized power supply.
+In many countries, there are special mechanisms for supporting solar energy, such as special higher tariffs for the supply of electricity from solar panels to the grid, tax incentives, incentives for obtaining loans for the purchase of equipment, etc. At the stage of the formation of photovoltaics, such mechanisms operated in Europe, the USA, Japan, China, India, and other countries.